 The all-inclusive Sandals resorts on St. Lucia share a 9-hole course with complimentary greens fees for guests.
 The course is set in a valley, making for a narrow, hilly and challenging course.
 You can watch the cruise ships out to sea as you ponder your tee shot from the elevated 4th green.

 Trinidad and Tobago: Mount Irvine Bay Hotel and Golf Course

 Built in 1968, the 18-hole course at the Mount Irvine Bay Hotel provides a classic Caribbean golf experience, full of swaying palms and ocean views and aided by an attentive staff.

-Billionaire Laurance Rockefeller gave golf-course design pioneer Robert Trent Jones Sr. a blank check to create the course at the Carambola Golf & Country Club, opened in 1966.
+Billionaire Laurance Rockefeller gave golf-course design pioneer Robert Trent Jones, Sr. a blank check to create the course at the Carambola Golf Club, which opened in 1966.
 Jones designed thousands of courses in his career but considered Carambola one of his best, and generations of golfers agree.